bbabel1/property-manager/docs/database/USER_ACCESS_REPORT.md

 ## Conclusion

-**brandon@managedbyora.com can navigate the platform because:**
+**[brandon@managedbyora.com][contact-email] can navigate the platform because:**

 - ✅ User is authenticated
 - ✅ User has `org_memberships` record for "Ora Property Management"
 - ✅ RLS policies check `org_memberships` (via `is_org_member()` helper)
 - ✅ The helper function's fallback logic grants access

 **The RBAC system (roles/permissions) is built but not required for basic access.** It's used for granular permission checks, which aren't enforced yet because the user has no roles assigned.

 This is actually a **well-designed system** - it allows:

 - Basic access via simple org membership
 - Granular control via optional RBAC layer
 - Graceful degradation during migration

+[contact-email]: mailto:brandon@managedbyora.com